nextcloud/documentation/developer_manual/app/migrations.rst

   in another branch.
 Since you can’t change this retroactive, we recommend to leave enough space in between and therefor map the numbers to 3 digits:
   `1.0.x => 1000`, `2.34.x => 2034`, etc.
+* `migrations:generate-from-schema`: Create a migration from the current `info.xml`.
 * `migrations:migrate`: Execute a migration to a specified or the latest available version.
 * `migrations:status`: View the status of a set of migrations.